 -

 The Living Room is our place for shared connection.
-It is a patient focused community space where you will find fertility journeys and Two Week Waiting Lists shared by our patients, interviews with our teams, evaluations on topical issues in reproductive health that you can trust, as well as LCRH news, and updates on our various patient community focused projects, including the LCRH Buddy Program, LCRH Knits and LCRH Reads.
+It is a patient focused community space to find fertility journeys and Two Week Waiting Lists shared by our patient family, interviews with our teams, Dr Chapman’s evaluation on the topical issues in reproductive health, as well as LCRH news, and updates on our various patient community projects, including the LCRH Buddy Program, as well as LCRH Walks, LCRH Knits, LCRH Cooks, and LCRH Reads.

 My Two Week Waiting List: Sita BB Shah